milanconhye/StrongHold/README.md

 <h2>Configuration</h2>

 In this section, I will be going through how you can easily migrate this project to your "Smart" IDE, configure the application such that it connects to your online database and how you can easily adapt the application to your requirements.
-Although 'StrongHold' uses drivers from MYSQL to power the database, you can use your own database client in which java supports.
+Although 'StrongHold' uses drivers from MySQL to power the database, you can use your own database client in which java supports.

 <h3>Project Migration</h3>